sunny525s/Regularization/README.md

   <img src="weight_decay.png" width="600">
 </p>

 **Figure 3:** _Weight Decay and L2 Regularization.
-In L2 regularization, the optimizer treats regularizer just like the loss but in weight decay the regularizer is independent of optimizer's adaptive scaling_ [Loshchilov et al., 2019, https://arxiv.org/pdf/1711.05101]
+In L2 regularization, the optimizer treats regularizer just like the loss but in weight decay the regularizer is independent of optimizer's adaptive scaling_ ([Loshchilov et al., 2019](https://arxiv.org/pdf/1711.05101))

 This distinction is especially important for **adaptive optimizers** like Adam.
 In these optimizers, L2 regularization is subject to the optimizer’s adaptive rescaling (e.g., per-parameter learning rates), while **weight decay** can be applied directly to the weights and is unaffected by such adaptations.
 As a result, L2 regularization and weight decay yield **different behaviors** in adaptive settings—this is the motivation behind optimizers like **AdamW**, which decouple weight decay from the gradient-based update.